-Welcome to my best memory foam pillows roundup!
+Welcome to our best memory foam pillows roundup!
 Whether you’re a long-time foam fan or just wondering why this plush material has remained so popular, this guide will provide everything you need to know about picking the best memory foam pillow.

-Keep reading for a full breakdown of each pillow that I’ve tested, and learn all of the expert tips and tricks that will make your shopping experience a whole lot easier.
+Keep reading for a full breakdown of each pillow that we’ve tested, and learn all of the expert tips and tricks that will make your shopping experience a whole lot easier.
 Let’s get started!

 Best Memory Foam Pillows